 I’m Bill Moore and I grew up in Norfolk, Virginia where I went to Granby High School.
 I attended University of Richmond for two years then transferred to University of South Carolina where I graduated with a BA in English Literature.
 I’ve taken fiction & writing courses at Rice, UNC, and by distance learning from the U. Iowa Workshop.

 For over 35 years I worked as a salaried technical writer and instructional media designer for various corporations in NC, TX, and FL.

-Under the name William P. Moore, I’ve written eight books (Amazon author page) and have another novel in final edit stage.
+Under the name William P. Moore, I’ve written ten books (Amazon author page).
+Three are novels.
 My writing has appeared in print and online in various literary journals.
 I’m on LinkedIn and have a few blogs old and new scattered around out there.